NASA-PDS/portal-wp/README.md

 docker-compose up
 ```

+### Notes:

+#### Invoking Docker Compose

+Depending on the version of docker compose you have installed, it can be invoked differently.
+Docker Compose V1 uses `docker-compose`; whereas the newer V2 uses `docker compose`, note the missing dash.
+Reference: https://docs.docker.com/compose/migrate/#docker-compose-vs-docker-compose

+#### Common commands

 Many of the commands often used for local development are captured in the [`Makefile`](Makefile.sh).
 Review this file for other helpful recipes to delete images, restart services, etc. For example:

 ```